Siege of Izmail: Background

 Suvorov gave Commander-in-Chief Potemkin advice regarding subsequent military operations; "rowing fleet should seize the Danube Delta, take Tulcha and Isaktcha, together with ground troops to conquer Izmail and Brailov and put a tremor on Sistovo".
 Two detachments were intended for action on the Lower Danube; with the help of a rowing fleet they were to take possession of all local Turkish fortifications, destroy Ottoman river vessels and generally clear the Lower Danube with its coasts.
 Most of this task was accomplished without special effort; by the end of November, the small fortresses of Kilia, (Note: Gudovich took it.)
 Tulcea, and Isaktcha were in Russian hands, and the Ottoman rowing flotillas had been annihilated.
 There remained the formidable stronghold of Izmail, "the key to the Danube", built under the direction of German and French engineers, in the region of Budjak (now in Ukraine).

-The siege of Izmail in December 1790 was undertaken due to order of the supreme commander of the Russian Southern Army, General-Feldmarshal Grigory Potyomkin, – commonly known as Potemkin, – appointing a new leader of the Izmailian forces.
-Neither Nikolay Repnin (1789), nor Ivan Gudovich, replaced by Samoylov, nor Pavel Potyomkin, nor Deribas (November, 1790) were able to meet the challenge, failing the siege either through lack of overall command, or the sluggishness, or the indecisiveness on the part of their troops or themselves; after which Grigory Potyomkin assigned the task of supervising the troops assembled at Izmail to General-in-Chief Count Suvorov-Rymniksky, who was then watching Galatz and Brailov with his corps.
+The siege of Izmail in December 1790 was undertaken due to order of the supreme commander of the Russian Southern Army, General-Feldmarshal Grigory Potyomkin, – commonly known as Potemkin, – appointing a new leader of the forces at Izmail.
+Neither Nikolay Repnin (1789), nor Ivan Gudovich, replaced by Samoylov, nor Pavel Potyomkin, nor Deribas (November, 1790) were able to meet the challenge, failing the siege either through lack of overall command, or sluggishness, or indecisiveness on the part of their troops or themselves; Grigory Potyomkin then assigned the task of supervising the troops assembled at Izmail to General-in-Chief Count Suvorov-Rymniksky, who was then watching Galatz and Brailov with his corps.
 During the entire last November siege, Deribas managed, however, to eliminate most of the Turkish small vessels (77 captured and 210 sunk).
 The news of Suvorov's appointment spread throughout the flotilla and the siege corps instantly.
 Every soldier understood what the denouement of the inaction would be, and one of the top officials in his private letter expressed himself: "as soon as Suvorov arrives, the fortress will be stormed".